ursaciuc-adrian/benchmarks/Multithreading/README.md

 # Multithreading

 ## Task
-Can't set a maximum number of threads. this has to me implemented by hand
+Can't set a maximum number of threads. this has to be implemented by hand
 #### WaitAll
 - cannot continue without the result
 #### WhenAll